all-birds birds

 Breeding and Nesting

-Breeding season begins mid March to late April depending on the area.
+Breeding season varies by region.
+White breasted nuthatches are monogamous.
 The male will sing from a perch.
 When the female approaches he will start bowing and waving as he sings.
 They will feed each other as the courtship moves forward.
+A pair will stay together all year.
+Although a pair may stay close together during winter, and even visit your feeders together they will roost in separate holes at night, unless the weather is cold, in which case several may roost together.

 The nest will be in a natural tree cavity or even an old woodpecker hole.
-They will use your birdhouse.
-The cavity floor is pieces of bark and lumps of earth.
-It will be lined with shreds of bark, grass, fur, hair and feathers.
+They may use your birdhouse.
+While White-breasted nuthatches often look for a cavity already made, Red-breasted, Brown-headed and Pigmy nuthatches will excavate their own.
+The cavity floor is pieces of bark, and lumps of earth.
+The female will build the nest alone and it will be lined with shreds of bark, grass, fur, hair, and feathers.
+They will often rub a beetle around cavity hole.
+It is thought that this leaves a chemical residue that helps deter predators.

 White-breasted Nuthatch